 You should read the following discussion of our financial condition and results of operations in conjunction with our consolidated financial statements and the notes included elsewhere in this prospectus.
 The following discussion contains forward-looking statements that involve certain risks and uncertainties including, but not limited to, those described in the "Risk Factors" section of this prospectus.
 Our actual results could differ materially from those discussed in these statements.
 Factors that could cause or contribute to these differences include those discussed below and elsewhere in this prospectus, particularly under the "Risk Factors" and "Special Note Regarding Forward-Looking Statements" sections.
 Certain numerical figures set out in this section, including financial data presented in millions and thousands, have been subject to rounding adjustments and, as a result, the totals of the data in this section may vary slightly from the actual arithmetic totals of such information.
-In addition, as a result of such rounding, the totals of certain financial information presented in tabular form may differ from the information that would have appeared in such totals using the unrounded financial information.
+In addition, as a result of such rounding, the unrounded financial information.